Aliases for PSMA7 Gene

 GeneCards Summary for PSMA7 Gene

 PSMA7 (Proteasome Subunit Alpha 7) is a Protein Coding gene.
 Diseases associated with PSMA7 include hepatitis c virus and hepatitis.
-Among its related pathways are Immune System and Signaling by GPCR.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include identical protein binding and threonine-type endopeptidase activity.
 An important paralog of this gene is PSMA8.

 UniProtKB/Swiss-Prot for PSMA7 Gene

 The proteasome is a multicatalytic proteinase complex which is characterized by its ability to cleave peptides with Arg, Phe, Tyr, Leu, and Glu adjacent to the leaving group at neutral or slightly basic pH.
 The proteasome has an ATP-dependent proteolytic activity.
 Plays an important role in the regulation of cell proliferation or cell cycle control, transcriptional regulation, immune and stress response, cell differentiation, and apoptosis.
 Interacts with some important proteins involved in transcription factor regulation, cell cycle transition, viral replication and even tumor initiation and progression.
 Inhibits the transactivation function of HIF-1A under both normoxic and hypoxia-mimicking conditions.
 The interaction with EMAP2 increases the proteasome-mediated HIF-1A degradation under the hypoxic conditions.
 Plays a role in hepatitis C virus internal ribosome entry site-mediated translation.
 Mediates nuclear translocation of the androgen receptor (AR) and thereby enhances androgen-mediated transactivation.
 Promotes MAVS degradation and thereby negatively regulates MAVS-mediated innate immune response.